xavier-grall/anuket-specifications/doc/ref_model/chapters/chapter04.rst

 **Table 4-8:** Internal Measurement Capabilities of Cloud Infrastructure

-(1) for example, relying on PowerWatts metrics as defined by DMTF Redfish specification DSP0268 2022.2, provided by a sensor metering "the arithmetic mean of product terms of instantaneous voltage and current values measured over integer number of line cycles for a circuit, in watt units"
+(1) for example, relying on metrics PowerWatts as defined by `DMTF Redfish DSP0268 2022.2
+<https://www.dmtf.org/sites/default/files/standards/documents/DSP0268_2022.2.pdf>`__ :cite:p:`dmtfredfish`, provided by a
+sensor metering "the arithmetic mean of product terms of instantaneous voltage and current values measured over integer number of line cycles for a circuit, in watt units"

-(2) for example, relying on EnergykWh metrics as defined by DMTF Redfish specification DSP0268 2022.2, provided by a sensor metering "the energy, integral of real power over time" reflecting "the power consumption since the sensor metrics were last reset"
+(2) for example, relying on metrics EnergykWh as defined by `DMTF Redfish DSP0268 2022.2
+<https://www.dmtf.org/sites/default/files/standards/documents/DSP0268_2022.2.pdf>`__ :cite:p:`dmtfredfish`, provided by a
+sensor metering "the energy, integral of real power over time" reflecting "the power consumption since the sensor metrics were last reset"

 Cloud Infrastructure Management Capabilities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~